Denton Parish Council

 Details of the Council's finances, budgets and accounts, are available on the PC Finance Page.

-The 2016 meeting was held on Thursday 10th March.
+The 2017 meeting will be held on Thursday 11th April.

 This is the Agenda for that Meeting.

 Residents are urged to come along, find out more and put their points of view forward.

 The next meeting will be held at The Community Centre, Wortwell on Monday 14th November starting at 7.30 pm.